aNap73/Eat-Da-Burger/README.md

 #### This program uses MVC or (Model, View Controller)

 This design pattern is a bit trickey to set up and get used to at first, but it has a TON of advantages, of which two strong ones are it's flexibility and ease of maintenance.

+I also had some fun making the 3d model for the spinning burger.
+I'll get more use out of it as it's pretty detailed and moduler.

 #### Home Grown ORM's